saqibnasir123/dogs-backend/README.md

 # 🐶 Dog Breeds Management API

-This is a simple RESTful API built with Node.js and Express for managing dog breeds and user authentication.
+This is a simple API project built with Node.js and Express for managing dog breeds and user authentication.
 It supports CRUD operations for dog breeds and sub-breeds and basic login/logout functionality.

 ---